On Jacobian group arithmetic for typical divisors on curves: Operations on typical and semi-typical divisors

 \section{Operations on typical and semi-typical divisors}

+We now investigate how typicality and semi-typicality allow us to describe ``generically correct'' algorithms for operations on divisors, that succeed, roughly speaking, when the input and/or output is typical (or sometimes semi-typical), and certify both success and (semi-)typicality of the input and/or output.
+As a running example, we illustrate our general constructions in the setting of of $C_{3,4}$ curves, thereby making the connection with~\cite{FASKKM}.

-We now investigate how typicality and semi-typicality allow us to describe ``generically correct'' algorithms for operations on divisors, while yielding results that are guaranteed to be correct.
-We adopt the following conventions in this section: \begin{enumerate} \item All letters describing divisors (such as $D$, $D'$, $E$, etc.) refer to good divisors; \item We will also use the corresponding lowercase letter to refer to the degree of the divisor, so $\deg D = d$, $\deg D' = d'$, $\deg E = e$, etc.; \item We will always assume that these degrees are $\geq g$. \end{enumerate}
+We adopt the following conventions in this section: \begin{enumerate} \item All letters describing divisors (such as $D$, $D'$, $E$, etc.) refer to good divisors, unless otherwise specified; \item We will also use the corresponding lowercase letter to refer to the degree of the divisor, so $\deg D = d$, $\deg D' = d'$, $\deg E = e$, etc.; \item We will always assume that these degrees are $\geq g$, and that $g \geq 1$. \end{enumerate}

-The context in which we use such divisors is that a $D$ of the above type represents the linear equivalence class $[D - d \Pinf] \in \Pic^0(C)$.
-Conversely, every element of $\Pic^0(C)$ arises in this way from some good divisor $D$ of degree $g$, which will be generically unique.
-As is well known, the degree $g$ divisor $D$ representing a given class is unique when $D$ is reduced; we give the definition of a reduced divisor in Subsection~\ref{subsection3.2} below, where we show that typical divisors are always reduced (Corollary~\ref{corollary3.5.5}).
-Thus, in the typical case, elements of $\Pic^0(C)$ have a unique representation by $D$ of degree~$g$, and we do not need to go through the more elaborate tests for equality used in the general algorithms of~\cite{KKM,KKMAsymptotic}.
-We still need divisors of degrees $d \geq g$ to represent various intermediate results in our algorithms, so we carry out the discussion below in terms of general $d$.
+The context in which we will later use such divisors is that a $D$ of the above type represents the divisor class $[D - d \Pinf] \in \Pic^0(C)$.
+Conversely, every element of $\Pic^0(C)$ can be written as $[D - g \Pinf]$ for some effective $\fieldK$-rational divisor $D$ of degree $g$, which a priori may have $\Pinf$ in its support, i.e., not be good.
+When $D$ is good, it is well known (and basically tautological) that the choice of such a $D$ is unique when $D$ is reduced; in Proposition~\ref{proposition3.4.5}, we recall the definition of a reduced divisor, and later show in Corollary~\ref{corollary3.5.5} that typical divisors are always reduced.
+Hence typical elements of $\Pic^0(C)$ have a unique representation by a good divisor $D$ of degree~$g$, and we do not need to go through the more elaborate tests for equality used in the general algorithms of~\cite{KKM,KKMAsymptotic}.
+We still need divisors of degrees $d \geq g$ to represent various intermediate results in our algorithms, so we carry out the discussion below for general $d$.